milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 Using location information helps make the ads that you see more relevant to the area you’re in, or to areas that are relevant to you.
 For example, if your device’s location setting is turned on and you search on Google for restaurants near you, your current device location may be used to show you ads for restaurants near you.
 Your location may also be used to show you distances to nearby businesses as part of ads on Google.

-Google may also use your past browsing or app activity (such as your searches, website visits, or videos you watched on YouTube) and general areas saved as part of the Web & App Activity setting to show you more useful ads.
+Google may also use your past browsing or app activity (such as your searches, website visits, or videos you watched on YouTube) and general areas saved as part of your history in certain activity settings, like Search Services History and Web & App Activity, to show you more useful ads.
 For example, if you search for where to buy milk nearby on Google, you may see ads for grocery stores in the general area where you frequently browse Google Search while waiting for your bus or train.

 Advertisers can only target ads to general areas, such as countries, cities, or regions around their business.